greenelab/deep-review/sections/03_categorize.md

 ## Deep learning and patient categorization

-In a health care setting, individuals are diagnosed with a disease or condition based on symptoms, the results of certain diagnostic tests, or other factors.
+In a healthcare setting, individuals are diagnosed with a disease or condition based on symptoms, the results of certain diagnostic tests, or other factors.
 Once diagnosed with a disease an individual might be assigned a stage based on another set of human-defined rules.
 While these rules are refined over time, the process is evolutionary rather than revolutionary.

-We might imagine that deep learning or artificial intelligence methods could reinvent how individuals are categorized for health care.
+We might imagine that deep learning or artificial intelligence methods could reinvent how individuals are categorized for healthcare.
 A deep neural network might identify entirely new categories of health or disease that are only present when data from multiple lab tests are integrated.
 As a potential example, consider the condition Latent Autoimmune Diabetes in Adults (LADA).
 The